brooklynrail/brooklynrail-platform/content/people/laurent-grasso.md

   subject of 18th century scientists and philosophers, often used as parlor entertainment during the Victorian era.
-Incorporating imagery culled from the cinema and art history, Grasso works in video, sculpture, painting and drawing, to recreate phenomena – both human and natural – that set up surreal and ambiguous juxtapositions of time and space.
+Incorporating imagery culled from the cinema and art history, Grasso works in video, sculpture, painting and drawing, to recreate phenomena—both human and natural—that set up surreal and ambiguous juxtapositions of time and space.
 Grasso lives and works in Paris, France.
 portraits:
   - media: 2021/06/laurent-grasso
 website: http://laurentgrasso.com/